Village accountant

-A village accountant or karanam (Andhra Pradesh), patwari (Madhya Pradesh, Punjab, Telangana, West Bengal), patowary (Assam), talati (Gujarat, Karnataka, Maharashtra), lekhpal (Uttar Pradesh, Uttarakhand), village officer (Kerala) is a government role in rural areas of the Indian subcontinent.
+A village accountant or karanam (Andhra Pradesh), patwari (Madhya Pradesh, Punjab, Telangana, West Bengal), patowary (Assam), talati (Gujarat, Karnataka, Maharashtra), Village accountant were known as Shanbag or Shanbogue or shanbagh in some erstwhile parts of present day Karnataka state which was hereditary in nature. lekhpal (Uttar Pradesh, Uttarakhand), Village Officer (Tamil Nadu, Kerala) is a government role in rural areas of the Indian subcontinent.
 Introduced during the early 16th century, it was maintained by the British Raj.
 The official, as a representative of the state, is responsible for keeping land records, agricultural records and collecting taxes and acting as the revenue police in certain areas where they were given special jurisdiction.

 They are village-level revenue officials responsible for maintaining land records, collecting land revenue, and assisting in land surveys and verification.
 While the titles vary across states, their functions are broadly similar.